 Our analysis considers 15 years of economic life during which storage performance is maintained with augmentation.
 Accordingly, our fixed O&M cost inputs are set to include cost of augmentation needed to counteract performance degradation and keep the energy storage system at rated capacity throughout its economic life.

-Focus on stand-alone energy storage operations
+Base Case with stand-alone storage operations